 2019‐2021 Stem cells in addition to hypothermia for neuroprotection in perinatal hypoxic‐ischemic brain injury, Thrasher Grant Research Foundation.
 Role: PI, Total Award: $26,750

 Administration/Education Roles: Dr. Law’s primary administrative role is as Director of the BRAIN Team which meets weekly to plan, organize, and complete projects related to the group’s focus on neonatal neuroprotection.
 She is a member of the Neonatology Fellowship Clinical Competency Committee which meets twice yearly to ensure fellows are supported and on track for success.
-Whether working with advanced neonatal fellows or starting medical students, Dr. Law's primary teaching goal is to demonstrate and encourage critical thinking and inquiry while seeking to practice evidence-based medicine.
-She also provides an annual talk to the Neonatology Fellows regarding the importance of mental health and self-care in academia.
+She also serves as a Neonatology Fellow Wellness Mentor, giving an annual talk regarding the importance of mental health and self‐care in academia.